Piotr1215/design-kit/templates/commands/norm-research.md

 ## Goal
 Prove [component X] works reliably in isolation with automated validation.

-## PRIMARY OBJECTIVE: Design MINIMAL Testing Strategy
+## PRIMARY OBJECTIVE: Design EFFECTIVE Testing Strategy

-**BEFORE implementing, determine HOW to test this component (keep it simple):**
-- How will we validate correctness automatically? (pick ONE validation tool/library)
-- What metrics define success?
-(1-2 key metrics, not 10)
+**BEFORE implementing, design tests that will actually stress YOUR system:**

+**1. Understand What Can Go Wrong:**
+- What invariants MUST hold true? (e.g., auth token never leaks, data never corrupts)
+- What are failure modes specific to THIS component? (timeouts, race conditions, memory leaks)
-- What edge cases must be covered? (list 3-5 critical scenarios)
+- What edge cases are unique to YOUR use case? (not generic happy-path scenarios)

+**2. Design Tests That Reveal Problems:**
+- How will we detect violations of invariants? (automated assertions, monitoring)
+- What conditions expose failure modes? (concurrent requests, slow networks, large data)
+- Pick ONE validation tool/library that can verify these conditions

+**3. Determine "Done" Criteria:**
+- What pass rate indicates reliability for YOUR requirements? (critical system = higher bar)
+- How many test runs validate consistency? (based on how random/timing-sensitive the component is)
+- Document your rationale in TESTING.md (not arbitrary numbers)

+**CRITICAL**: A great testing approach is more valuable than running arbitrary test counts.
-- **If you cannot devise testing strategy, STOP and report to user immediately.**
+**If you cannot design meaningful tests that stress the system, STOP and report to user immediately.**

-**Goal**: Get validation working quickly, THEN expand test coverage.
-**NOT**: Design elaborate 7-layer validation architecture before running any tests.

 ## What to Explore